• Skip to primary navigation

 With all the internet interaction that will occur in a smart HVAC system, including remote monitoring and activation, avoiding tampering and network invasion by hostile actors will be essential.
 One company developing open standards to protect network connectivity is the Trusted Computing Group (TCG).
 TCG’s recent focus in the Internet of Things (IoT) area promises to provide greater security to connected home appliances including HVAC controls.

-Filed Under: Chemical Sensor, Featured, Frequently Asked Question (FAQ), Humidity, Internet of Things (IoT), Pressure, Temperature, Wireless Tagged With: trusted computing group
+Filed Under: Chemical Sensor, Featured, Frequently Asked Question (FAQ), Humidity, Pressure, Temperature Tagged With: trusted computing group

 Primary Sidebar